Medically reviewed by the Bar Beauty Medical team · Last updated: May 2026 · Reading time: 14 minutes · Book consultation →

 The clinical landscape for melasma has moved meaningfully in the last 18 months.
 Three changes to know:

-1. Topical tranexamic acid is now considered equivalent to hydroquinone in published 2025 meta-analyses — without the rebound risk.
+1. Topical tranexamic acid is now considered equivalent to hydroquinone in published 2025 meta-analyses, without the rebound risk.
 This is changing first-line prescribing across Canada.

 2. PDRN (polydeoxyribonucleotides) microneedling is emerging as a melasma adjunct.
 Early data is promising for the inflammatory component of melasma.
 We have offered microneedling + PDRN as part of our protocol since late 2025.

 3. Aerolase has become the GTA standard for Fitzpatrick V-VI pigment work.
-Three years ago we were one of three Toronto clinics with the Neo Elite.
-Today the device is more widely available, but most operators still default to settings designed for vascular work.
-Operator experience, not device access, is now the differentiator.
+When we opened, the Aerolase NeoElit was rare in Toronto.
+The device is more widely available now, but most operators still default to settings designed for vascular work.
+Operator experience, not device access, is the real differentiator.

-Melasma FAQ — 16 Questions Toronto Patients Actually Ask
+Melasma FAQ, 16 Questions Toronto Patients Actually Ask

 What is the most successful treatment for melasma?

 There is no single “most successful” treatment because melasma is multifactorial.
-The most successful protocol — and the one with the best published outcomes — is iron-oxide tinted SPF50+ daily, plus a tyrosinase-inhibiting topical, plus a non-thermal laser like the Aerolase Neo Elite for stubborn pigment, with oral tranexamic acid added for moderate-to-severe cases.
-The 70–80% improvement most Bar Beauty patients see comes from the combination, not any one piece.
+The most successful protocol, and the one with the best published outcomes, is iron-oxide tinted SPF50+ daily, plus a tyrosinase-inhibiting topical, plus a non-thermal laser like the Aerolase NeoElit for stubborn pigment, with oral tranexamic acid added for moderate-to-severe cases.
+The 70-80% improvement most Bar Beauty patients see comes from the combination, not any one piece.

 What is the best treatment for melasma in Canada?

-For Canadian patients in the Toronto and GTA region, the highest published response rates come from Aerolase Neo Elite + topical tyrosinase inhibitors + tinted SPF50+ + oral tranexamic acid for non-responders.
+For Canadian patients in the Toronto and GTA region, the highest published response rates come from Aerolase NeoElit + topical tyrosinase inhibitors + tinted SPF50+ + oral tranexamic acid for non-responders.
 Cosmelan is added for resistant cases.
 The protocol is identical to what major Canadian dermatology centres recommend.

 How much does melasma treatment cost in Toronto?

-A complete 6-month Bar Beauty protocol — tinted SPF + topicals + 4 Aerolase sessions + follow-up — runs $1,400–$1,800.
-Adding Cosmelan brings the total to roughly $2,800–$3,300.
-Annual maintenance is approximately $400–$700.
+A complete 6-month Bar Beauty protocol, tinted SPF + topicals + 4 Aerolase sessions + follow-up, runs $1,400-$1,800.
+Adding Cosmelan brings the total to roughly $2,800-$3,300.
+Annual maintenance is approximately $400-$700.

 Which foods should I avoid for melasma?

 The honest answer: no specific food causes or cures melasma.
 There is mild observational evidence that very high-glycaemic diets correlate with worse pigment outcomes, but the effect is small.
-Spend your nutrition energy on consistent intake of vitamin C, vitamin E, omega-3s, and antioxidant-rich produce — and your money on iron-oxide tinted SPF.
+Spend your nutrition energy on consistent intake of vitamin C, vitamin E, omega-3s, and antioxidant-rich produce, and your money on iron-oxide tinted SPF.

 Can melasma be cured permanently?

 Melasma is best framed as a chronic condition that is managed, not cured.
-With our protocol most patients achieve 70–80% clearance and hold that with maintenance.
-Without maintenance, recurrence rates inside 12 months are over 50% — which is why we build the protocol with lifelong SPF and topical maintenance at its core.
+With our protocol most patients achieve 70-80% clearance and hold that with maintenance.
+Without maintenance, recurrence rates inside 12 months are over 50%, which is why we build the protocol with lifelong SPF and topical maintenance at its core.

-Is Aerolase Neo Elite safe for Fitzpatrick V and VI skin?
+Is Aerolase NeoElit safe for Fitzpatrick V and VI skin?

-Yes — this is its defining property.
+Yes, this is its defining property.
 The 650-microsecond 1064 nm pulse bypasses melanocyte heat-shock response, which is the mechanism by which other lasers cause post-inflammatory hyperpigmentation in darker skin.
-Aerolase Neo Elite is FDA-cleared for all skin types and is one of very few devices in this category.
+Aerolase NeoElit is FDA-cleared for all skin types and is one of very few devices in this category.

 How many Aerolase sessions will I need for melasma?